ociu/sphinx-traceability-extension/doc/usage.rst

 Jira ticket creation
 --------------------

+Jira tickets that are based on traceable items can be automatically created by the plugin.
+A ticket gets created only for each item of which its ID **matches** the configured regular expression ``item_to_issue_regex``.
-Traceable items can be configured to create Jira tickets for.
-Duplication of tickets is avoided by querying Jira first for existing tickets based on the Jira project and ticket summary.
+Duplication of tickets is avoided by querying Jira first for existing tickets based on the Jira project and the value of the ticket field configured by ``jira_field_id``.
 Below is an example configuration:

 Configuration
 =============